SnickerdoodleLabs/Web3-Glossary/COMMON.md

 ## Non-Fungible Token (NFT)

 A non-fungible token (NFT) is a unique digital asset that exists on the blockchain.
 It can be owned and interacted with via the functionality provided by a crypto [wallet](#wallet).
 Simply put, an NFT consists of three parts: a contract address (the storage location on the blockchain), a token ID (a unique reference number within that storage location), and metadata (like a URL).
 Currently, the most common code standard for implementing NFTs is given by the [EIP-721](https://eips.ethereum.org/EIPS/eip-721) standard definition.
 Other consensus protocols that are not based on the [Ethereum Virtual Machine](https://ethereum.org/en/developers/docs/evm/) (EVM) have developed their own NFT standard definitions.

-## Decentralized Exchange (DEX)

-A decentralized exchange, commonly referred to as a DEX, is a smart contract program deployed to a blockchain that enables owners of fungible tokens to exchange them for other fungible tokens without the need for a third party to facilitate the trade.
-See our tutorial on [DEXs ](tutorials/how-do-i-use-a-dex.md)to learn how to use some of the most popular ones in Web3.

 ## Stablecoin